Mochishell/Networking-Projects/README.md

 # Networking-Projects
-This repository will be where I store my python files for testing with NETMIKO, Napalm.
+This repo will be where I store my projects throughout my career that I develop both on my own time and at work.
+Currently, *Networking-Projects/Encryption* is sufficiently documented for testing in your own envrironment.

-Testing my first commit.

-Testing my second commit from
-Linux.

-Testing my third commit from EXAMPLEL

-Testing a commit and push to remote branch1